 One of our recent most damaging storms was Hurricane Isaias where we predicted the outages would fall somewhere between Floyd and Irene, and we were right.
 Turns out, it now ranks as our 3rd most disruptive storm, right ahead of an October 2011 snowstorm that took us by surprise.

 - How many employees do you send on a typical mutual aid assignment?

 Our first wave is typically about 140 employees.
 That includes lineworkers, safety professionals, mechanics and logistical support personnel.
 If there is flooding, we send gas personnel.
 We can send more people when needed.

-About 85 vehicles are required for a 140-person operation – bucket trucks, 75-foot pole trucks, pickups and cars, and a command vehicle.
+When we’re under COVID-19 protocols, each person must travel independently – so about 140.
+In more routine conditions it takes about 85 vehicles – bucket trucks, 75-foot pole trucks, pickups and cars, and a command vehicle.